-Aircel-Maxis: SC terms allegations against senior ED officer serious
+Aircel-Maxis: SC allows govt to probe serious charges against ED official

+The Supreme Court has allowed the government to probe the serious charges Rajeshwar Singh, an officer with the Enforcement Directorate, probing the 2G and Aircel-Maxis case.

-The Supreme Court will pass an order in the Rajeshwar Singh case at 2 pm.
-The court is hearing a plea by BJP leader Subramanian Swamy seeking impleadment in a case filed against an Enforcement Directorate officer investigating the Aircel-Maxis deal.
+The court was hearing a plea by BJP leader Subramanian Swamy seeking impleadment in a case filed against an Enforcement Directorate officer investigating the Aircel-Maxis deal.

+The court quoted the government affidavit that it does not what to protect anyone guilty howsoever high he or she may be.
+The Centre also said that it would the Airce;-Maxis probe to the logical conclusion.

 A vacation bench of Justices Arun Mishra and S K Kaul had directed Swamy to serve the copy of his application to the petitioner Rajneesh Kapur who has filed the case against ED officer Rajeshwar Singh.
 The bench also asked Kapur to be present tomorrow during the hearing of the case.